Photograph by Yasu+Junko

 A week after I met my future husband, we visited the Illinois State Fair with his family.
 At one point, someone yelled out, “Does anybody know what time it is?”
 At the same exact moment, we shouted back the Chicago lyric, “Does anybody really care?”
 I knew it was true love. —Christa Parry, Mediapolis, Iowa (above) The Illinois State Fair made our list of best state fairs in the United States.

 This younger guy used to follow me around like a puppy when we were stationed at Lockbourne Air Force Base.
 I convinced myself I wasn’t interested—he was like a kid brother.
 One day, we were driving in a snowstorm and ended up on the median.
 He was soaked and cold after an hour spent pushing the car free, so I said he could shower at my place.
 When he finished, he yelled out, “Honey, where are the towels?”
-My heart melted with that one word, and 43 years later, he still calls me “honey.” —Lynn Timon, Charlotte, North Carolina
+My heart melted with that one word, and 43 years later, he still calls me “honey.” —Lynn Timon, Charlotte, North Carolina.
+Heartfelt stories like these remind us of Christmas stories that make us smile.

 One day in junior high, I went to the movies.
 I sat with friends behind a row of boys from our class.
 The boy in front of me turned around and planted a kiss on me.
 When I got home, my parents asked me about the movie.
 I drew a blank.
 I couldn’t remember anything after the kiss.
 I’ve been happily married to that boy for 41 years. —DonnaLou Baner, Gridley, Illinois.
 From the adorable to the cringe-worthy, you’ll love these funny first kiss stories.